ldesgrange/toto-backup/README.md

   You can download an NFC reader application on your smartphone to do that:
   - Android: [NFC Tools](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc)
   - iOS: [NFC Tools](https://apps.apple.com/app/nfc-tools/id1252962749)
+- Download the latest `toto-backup.pyz` version from https://github.com/ldesgrange/toto-backup/releases.
-- In a terminal, run: `toto-backup URL` where `URL` is replaced with the URL present on your Yoto card.
+- In a terminal, run: `python toto-backup.pyz URL` where `URL` is replaced with the URL present on your Yoto card.
   That will create a folder with the tracks, icons and cover art in it.

 ## Development environment